hmrc/partnership-identification-frontend/TestREADME.md

    - Shown in the HMRC header - typically a link to a feedback questionnaire
    - This is currently autofilled but can be changed

+5. Business verification checkbox

+   - This value has no effect because identifiersMatch defaults to false for incorporated partnerships and as such business verification and registration are not performed

 #### GET test-only/retrieve-journey/:journeyId or test-only/retrieve-journey